Everything you need to know about Crimson Desert’s crime system, including the advantages and disadvantages of stealing, and how to do it properly.

 Writ of Absolution

-You can pay off your bounty without getting arrested by obtaining a Writ of Absolution from any church, even one in a region where you’re wanted.
+You can pay off your bounty or fine without getting arrested by obtaining a Writ of Absolution from any church, even one in a region where you’re wanted.
+If you’re being actively pursued by guards, the church will lock their doors, so you need to wait until the heat dies down before seeking sanctuary.

 Contribution